agrbin/snapscale-article/README.md

 I think that even The Doors knew this when they played The Roadhouse Blues.
 They say "Yeah, keep your eyes on the **road**, your hand upon the **wheel**.".
 For **road**, they probably meant **user goal** and for the **whell** they meant **the tools** - whatever tools are needed - a for-loop, a compiler, a database or a model.

 If you didn't yet, listen to the song!
-It is full of good engineering lessons!
+It is full of good engineering analogies!